Drips Are Not Sequences

 Blueprint A: Lean and Focused

 You are doing everything yourself.
-Build one drip: Dead Lead Revival (Template 1).
-It costs 5 minutes to set up and runs for 180 days.
-Add Not-Interested Quarterly (Template 2) once you have 50+ not-interested dispositions.
+Build one drip: Ghosting Nurture (Template 1).
+It costs 5 minutes to set up and runs about 142 days.
+Add Not Interested Nurture (Template 2) once you have 50+ not-interested dispositions.

 Priority order: Template 1, then Template 2.
 Skip 3-6 until you have a team.